Antoine Louis Popon de Maucune

 During the Napoleonic Wars Maucune led the 39th in Marshal Michel Ney's VI Corps at Elchingen in the 1805 campaign and at Jena, Magdeburg, Soldau, and Eylau in the 1806–1807 campaign.
 Promoted to general officer, he led a brigade at Friedland in 1807.
 In Spain from 1808 and 1811, he commanded a brigade at Gallegos, Tamames, Alba de Tormes, Ciudad Rodrigo, Almeida, Bussaco, Casal Novo, and Fuentes de Oñoro.

 In May 1811, the army was reorganized and Maucune was promoted to lead a division.
 This started a period of remarkable bad luck.
 At Salamanca in July 1812, his isolated division was wrecked by a combination of British infantry and cavalry attacks led by Lieutenant-General Stapleton Cotton, (later Viscount Combermere).
 In June 1813, the British surprised his troops at San Millán de la Cogolla.
-The division missed the Battle of Vitoria but helped fight off the Allied pursuit at Tolosa.
+The division missed the Battle of Vitoria, since he was carrying part of the immense collection of art looted in Spain, but helped fight off the Allied pursuit at Tolosa.
 His division was scattered at Sorauren in late July 1813 and at the Bidassoa in October.
 After these defeats, Marshal Jean-de-Dieu Soult replaced him with Jean François Leval.
 Sent to Italy, he was defeated at the Taro River in April 1814 while defending against three-to-one odds.
 Maucune is one of the names inscribed under the Arc de Triomphe on Column 35.